asnar00/firefly/readme.md

 ok; we're almost there.
 Need to figure out why the cache isn't working quite right.
 *BUT* I think there's something that needs to change.

+OK:

+The goal is to fix the layout bug using only GPT-based methods.

+1- put all documentation into vectordb
+2- question-answering (static)
+3- question-answering (dynamic/diagnostic)
+4- modification-planning
+5- modification-execution
+6- modification-testing
+7- iterative approach to converge on correct solution

+___________